Health statistics at regional level

 - protect citizens from cross-border health threats.

-The EU’s cohesion policy also provides a powerful instrument to help EU Member States and their regions to invest in sustainable, innovative and reformed health systems.
+The EU’s cohesion policy also provides an instrument to help EU Member States and their regions to invest in sustainable, innovative and reformed health systems.
 Structural and investment funds for non-direct investments such as urban regeneration, transport, the environment, employment, social inclusion and housing can have a considerable impact on the health of individual people.
 During the period 2014-2020 the EU seeks to: invest in health infrastructure, in particular reinforcing the shift from a hospital-centred model to community-based care and integrated services; reduce health inequalities between regions and give disadvantaged groups and marginalised communities better access to healthcare; support the adaptation, up-skilling and lifelong learning of the health workforce; foster active, healthy ageing to promote employability and enable people to stay active for longer.

 On a more practical level, the European health insurance card (EHIC) allows travellers from one EU Member State to obtain medical treatment if they fall ill whilst temporarily visiting another Member State or EFTA country.
 The EU has also introduced legislation on the application of patients’ rights in cross-border healthcare (Directive 2011/24/EU) which allows patients to go abroad for treatment when this is either necessary (specialist treatment is only available abroad) or easier (if the nearest hospital is just across a border).